mitsuba-renderer/mitsuba3/MPhys/Single_Emitter/performance_scaling_experiments/experiment_05_rotate_initial_photon_data.md

-# Add a step to measure generation steps in experiment 01
+# Repeat experiment 04, but with rotations applied to initial data

 ## Background / Method